Circuit Equations

 Solution Using Scientific Notebook

-1. To find the Inverse Laplace:2.
-To solve the original DE:
+1. To find the Inverse Laplace:

 Exact solution for v(t):